They say…

 Website: www.bracine.com

-Brasserie du Anosteké Brune Imperial Smout
+Brasserie du Pays Flamand Anosteké Brune Imperial Smout

-In November 2011 I was in Lille for a few days, checking out among other things the excellent beer range at the shop in Vieux-Lille which will shortly feature in a Beer Sellers piece here.
-It was an opportunity to remind myself both of the joys of traditional bières de garde from this region of France, and to explore the work of some of the newer breweries now emerging, who take a more eclectic, internationally inspired approach to developing fine local products.
+In November 2011 I was in Lille for a few days, checking out among other things the excellent beer range at the Abbaye des Saveurs shop in Vieux-Lille which will shortly feature in a Beer Sellers piece here.
+It was an opportunity to remind myself both of the joys of traditional bières de garde from this region of France, and to explore the work of some of the newer now emerging, who take a more eclectic, internationally inspired approach to developing fine local products.

 A good example of these is the Brasserie du Pays Flamand (‘Flemish Country brewery’), opened in 2006 by banker Mathieu Lesenne and commercial engineer Olivier Duthoit, both in their 30s and home brewers.
 For the first two years they contracted at another brewery, Saint-Germain, before opening at their current site in the village of Blaringhem on the edge of the Nord département, in a former distillery that once made spirits out of locally grown beet.